 The following fields in –m output provide failover information:

 Which server is currently providing NFS service.
-See the System Administration Guide: IP Services for additional details.
+See the Managing Network File Systems in Oracle Solaris 11.2 for additional details.

 How many times a new server has been selected.

 How many times servers have failed to respond.

 How many times files have been re-evaluated to the new server.

 The fields in –m output shown below provide information on dynamic retransmissions.
 These items are displayed only where dynamic retransmission is in use.

 The value for the smoothed round-trip time, in milliseconds.